minima52/digital-garden/_pages/trip/east-asia-2014.md

 ### Hong Kong (22.3193° N, 114.1694° E)

-My 2nd time to Hong Kong was with a group of friends in my mid-20s.
+The second time I visited Hong Kong was with a group of friends in my mid-20s.

 <img src="/assets/2014-hk-001.jpg" alt="An illustration of Bruce Lee">